Zhang Liang (Western Han): Death and burial place

-Little is known about Zhang Liang's later life, hence his final resting place has been a mystery throughout history.
+Little is known about Zhang Liang's later life; hence, his final resting place has been a mystery throughout history.

 A Zhang Liang Tomb stands at 6 km southwest of present-day Lankao County, Henan.
 According to legend, during the Lü Clan Disturbance, Zhang Liang moved to Mount Baiyun at the southwest of Donghun County (present-day Lankao County, Henan), and was buried there after his death.
 A Zhang Liang Temple used to stand beside the tomb, but it was destroyed during the Cultural Revolution.

-Another Zhang Liang Tomb stands at south of Weishan County, Shandong.
+Another Zhang Liang Tomb stands south of Weishan County, Shandong.
 The stone tablet in front of the grave bearing Zhang Liang's name was erected in 1737 during the Qing dynasty.
 A Zhang Liang Shrine also used to stand east of the tomb, but it was destroyed during the Cultural Revolution.

 However, some believed that Zhang Liang's tomb was in present-day Pei County, Xuzhou.
 According to the 7th-century gazetteer Kuodi Zhi, Zhang Liang's tomb was 65 li east of Pei County, near Liucheng, where a Zhang Liang Temple was also located.

 According to Xianshizhi (仙釋志) and Lingmuzhi (陵墓志), Zhang Liang's tomb was at Mount Qingyan in Hunan.

+Zhang Liang and Taoism

+According to the Collection of Lost Records of Immortals (仙传拾遗), after Zhang Liang helped Liu Bang establish the Han dynasty, he practiced self-cultivation using the book given to him by Huang Shigong.
+He refined his qi, stopped eating, and his body became light, ultimately ascending to heaven and becoming the Taixuan Tongzi.
+He often followed the Taishang Laojun in the Taiqing realm.
+His eighth-generation grandson, Zhang Daoling, also achieved the status of a Taoist immortal.

+According to the Chao County Chronicle (巢县志), there is a Zifang Cave on Baiyun Mountain in Chao County.
+It is said to be the place where Zhang Liang went into seclusion, practicing fasting and meditation.
+Later generations built a temple there, offering incense to him every year.

+The Tianshou Temple in Chen County (now southeast of Kaifeng, Henan Province) is another place where Zhang Liang is worshipped.
+During the Song dynasty, in the Zhenghe period (1111–1118), he was granted the title of "Lingxu Zhenren".